blainegarrett/dowsingrod-pref-shell-demo/README.md

 # Dowsing Rod Pref Service Shell Demo
 This is an end-to-end demo of interacting with the [Divining Rod Preference Service](https://github.com/divrods/pref_service).
+It is an interactive python shell meant to be installed locally.

+**Note:This shell is based on early and obsolete assumptions about the implementation of the device capabilities, firmware, and utility service.
+Do not study this as a means to understand the current design.**

 Installation of Demo